Riot Games Set Their Stage For Worlds Championship With Patch 7.18

 Nidalee’s role in late game team fights isn’t that impactful as some of us would’ve liked.
 Well, now, after you’ve finished your damage combo you can sit back and throw your teammates some heals.
 This gives her a little bit of utility but that’s about it.

 3. Restoring Balance In The Mid Lane

 At first glance, this looks like an ADC nerf but if you’ve been following the scene, you’ll notice that Lucian is a weak ADC.
-Instead, pros, especially in the korean region, play him in the mid lane.
-And he’s a decent midlaner.
-He snowballs pretty hard in the hands of veterans because of his ability to go agressive in ganks and mobility to get out of them.
-This nerf just makes it harder for Lucian plays to go too agressive.
+Instead, pros, especially in the Korean region, play him in the mid lane.
+And he’s a decent mid-laner.
+He snowballs pretty hard in the hands of veterans because of his ability to go aggressive in ganks and mobility to get out of them.
+This nerf just makes it harder for Lucian plays to go too aggressive.

 4. Only Nerfs For ADCs

-Kalista may not seem like a strong pick in solo-queue but the utility in her R – Fate’s Call makes her a great asset in engaging teamfights.
+Kalista may not seem like a strong pick in solo-queue but the utility in her R – Fate’s Call makes her a great asset in engaging team fights.
 Perhaps too much of an asset.
-Pro-teams are relying too much around her engages, prompting the nerf on her cooldown.
+Pro-teams are relying too much on her engages, prompting the nerf on her cooldown.

 5. There Are Supports And Then There’s Rakan

-Rakan and Xayah isn’t only the most adorable champion releases in League, they are also one of the quickest champions to intergrate into the pro-scene.
+Rakan and Xayah aren’t only the most adorable champion releases in League, they are also one of the quickest champions to integrate into the pro-scene.
 Second only to the Jihn release.
 This is mostly due to Rakan’s overpowered utility kit.
 Hence, he’s getting a nerf that makes it easier for enemies to avoid his W – Grand Entrance and R – The Quickness.

 6. Item Changes